Small Intimate Weddings & Elopements by Custom Weddings of Colorado

 What you need to know about the Colorado marriage license

 Generally, getting married is everyone’s dream.
-Marriage is the legal union of two people as partners, usually between men and women who publicize and make their relationship official.
+Marriage is the legal union of two people as partners, who want to make it official.
+And yes - Colorado is a very friendly LBGTQ+ state and our license will have "Party One" and "Party Two" for the signatures (the two people who decide to marry).
 The entire process of getting legal married may seem to be a disheartening task.
 However, that is not the case if you know all the requirements of obtaining a Colorado marriage license.
+It is actually VERY easy.

 Colorado provides a remarkable landscape with natural resources that lure enjoyable memories.
 Hosting an event in the state can give memorable experiences due to the available recreational opportunities.
 However, when it comes to getting the Colorado marriage license, things change.
 The states have a different line of requirements when couples to engage in marriage.
 During the marriage, all couples are required to apply for a marriage license.
 The application is done by the county clerk’s office and requires both parties to bring valid identification.
 The approved identification are passport, birth certificate, driver’s license, and military identification card.